 I was 76 before I comprehended time as age.
 I had baked the Thanksgiving turkey for 25 and made soup the next day.
 Had I really done this 40 or more times?
 Had my birthday happened in the middle as usual, largely unnoticed for the 76th time?

-I still didn’t want to go out to dinner or gift exchanges or watch meaningful theater or sell my hats.
+I still didn’t want to go out to dinner or gift exchanges or watch meaningful theater.
 I was even out of sorts with MSNBC, my background of white noise.
 The week ended and calling for takeout was still too much interaction.
 What would become of me?
 Should I just give up and be old?
-Just stay to myself and do all my predictable and loved things—writing, knitting, reading, making paper flowers, avoiding daily cooking, and avoiding exercise (at all costs).
+Just stay by myself and do all my predictable and loved things—writing, knitting, reading, making paper flowers, avoiding daily cooking, and avoiding exercise (at all costs).
 I had some months past lost the automatic habit of getting dressed in the morning.
 It was a decision I now made later in the day depending on whether I planned to go out or not.
 Increasingly, I didn’t.

 Passing Through a Wall

 Lost in all of this, a grey wall flooded into my view.
 Not a stone wall or a brick wall but a wall of translucent photographs—mostly people, anonymous but not ominous.
-One face blurring into another in the grey mist of old photographs.
-The wall was moving like images in movie intros that slide off to the left or right to reappear from the top or bottom.
-Its length dissolved into the distant vanishing point.
+One face blurring into another in the layers of grey mist.
+The wall was moving like images in videos that slide off to the left or right to reappear from the top or bottom.
+Its length dissolved into a distant vanishing point.
 The wall was deep, layers of faces and spaces.
-It was as if Rod Stewart might stand up and say this is the twilight zone.
+It was as if Rod Stewart might stand up and say This is the Twilight Zone.
 And then he did.
 But he didn’t say anything.

 The bell had rung.
 I could never go back.
-And it wasn’t a problem.
-But life looked different.
+But it didn’t feel like a problem, more like a release.
+But life felt different.
 As if I had graduated from something, or to something.